 Halo is a model of incoherence.
 It should be studied in laboratories like rare mutant bacteria, because this degree of terribleness can surely only be attained intentionally.
 At no point in the two hours I watched tonight did there appear anything resembling a plot.
 Mostly, characters I did not know or care about engaged each other in conversations that had no purpose except to inflate runtime.

-I had hoped that the new writers would do a “soft reboot” (as they claimed they would) over the previous season and disregard the countless bad decisions that ruined Season 1.
+I had hoped that the new writers would do a “soft reboot” (as they claimed they would) of the previous season and disregard the countless bad decisions that ruined Season 1.
 Characters like Soren and Kwan would be ditched.
 More time would be spent with Cortana and Chief, and they would be more like Cortana and Chief.
 This was going to be instrumental in my enjoyment of a new season, because there was no way I was going to endure the rest of Season 1 to find out what happened.
 I find it hard to believe anyone finished it.

 Something happened to John Halo at the end of the last season, apparently, and Cortana is now gone.
 I don’t know why.
 No one has told me.
-I did read online that John and Makee fucked on a Halo ring or something, but this also hasn’t been explained, except that Ritz or Keoai or someone mentioned that she killed Makee—except then Makee shows up again.
+I did read online that John and Makee fucked on a Halo ring or something, but this also hasn’t been explained, except that Ritz or Keoai or whoever mentioned that she killed Makee—except then Makee shows up again.

 This is a continuation of Season 1.
 The same characters.
 The same terrible story.
 The same bad writing.

 This series serves no purpose except to be jeered at and mocked.
 Nothing makes sense.
 Nothing is interesting.
 It’s like the creative writing homework of a bored jock looking for an easy A in his senior year of high school.
-While I suspect the action will prove superior overall to Season 1’s—I do think the fight scene we saw was actually written into the screenplay, whereas I’m positive in Season 1 they were all just assembled in post—everything else is as bad or worse, and the production value restrictions make watching this show for the spectacle a much more tenuous prospect.
+While I suspect the action will prove superior overall to Season 1’s—I do think the fight scene we saw was actually written into the screenplay, whereas I’m positive that in Season 1 they were all just assembled in post—everything else is as bad or worse, and the production value restrictions make watching this show for the spectacle a much more tenuous prospect.